Soy el mejor

 Soy el mejor (English: "I am the best") is an Ecuadorian reality show produced and broadcast by TC Television.
 It is hosted by Gabriela Pazmiño.
 The program is also transmitted by Internet, the leader of the DUAL was Lissette Cedeño and is currently Fernanda Gallardo.
 On Tuesday, January 21, 2014 was premiered the first season, on Monday June 30 the second, and on Monday, April 6, 2015 the VIP season.
-In this reality the contestants demonstrate their talents in singing, dancing and acting.
+In this show, the contestants demonstrate their talents in singing, dancing and acting.
 Also they are graded and evaluated by a strict judges.

 Production

 Casting

-The casting to define the sixteen members of the experience began at Mall del Sol located in Milagro (Ecuador), then spread to several cities.
-In the VIP season the contestants are mostly famous were revealed in Monday to Friday from two weeks before the premiere program, where live signed a contract and were subsequently released.
+The casting process to select the sixteen participants began at Mall del Sol in Milagro, Ecuador, and was later extended to additional cities.
+For the VIP season, the contestants—primarily public figures—were announced during weekday broadcasts in the two weeks leading up to the program’s premiere.
+During these appearances, participants signed their contracts live on air before being formally introduced as part of the competition.

 Format

-It is based almost challenges in which it is tested participants in their talent in singing, dancing and acting.
-To make these challenges, four crews, identified with a name and a color are formed, and beat on weekdays to avoid one of their nominated members to the danger zone is the step of removing the program so we can remain in competition.
-In the VIP season only two most beloved crews competing, this new format is based on the jury's ability to qualify participants as to their talent in dance.
+The program is structured around a series of challenges that test participants’ abilities in singing, dancing, and acting.
+Contestants are divided into four teams, each identified by a name and color, and compete throughout the week to prevent one of their nominated members from entering the “danger zone,” where elimination from the competition becomes possible.
+During the VIP season, the format differs by featuring only the two most popular teams.
+This version places greater emphasis on the judges’ evaluations, particularly regarding participants’ dance performance and overall talent.